sascharucks/obsidian-image-embedder/README.md

 # Paste Image URL as embed

 Insert external image URLs as embed using regular `Ctrl/Cmd + V`.
-Even works with image URLs without file extension.
 This achieves the same as typing `![]()` in Markdown.

+Pasting a URL only checks for the file extension.

-Also works with the text selection via the command palette/hotkey (needs to be set manually).
+Use the command palette/hotkey (needs to be set manually) on a text selection to embed image URLs even without a file extension.

 ## Demo